 UVA and UVB cause skin damage; UVB is the form of irradiation most responsible for sunburn.

 A tan is not a sign of health - it is a visible sign of sun damage.

-Use effective, high factor sun protection - sun creams with sun protection factor (SPF) of 30 or above and 4 or 5 star UVA protection
+Use sun protection cream with a sun protection factor (SPF) of 30 or above and 4 or 5-star UVA protection rating.

-The greatest risk is when the sun is high in the sky (around noon).
-Limit sun exposure between 11am and 3pm.
+Highest risk is when the sun is high in the sky (around noon) so limit sun exposure between 11am and 3pm.
 The sun’s rays are strongest in countries near the equator and at high altitude.
-Snow can also increase sun exposure by reflecting UV rays
+Snow also increases sun exposure by reflecting UV rays.

-Urgent medical advice should be sought for any changes to moles: such as bleeding, itching, increases in size and changes in shape.
+Urgent medical advice should be sought for any changes to moles: bleeding, itching, increases in size and changes in shape.

 At higher altitudes, a thinner atmosphere filters less UV radiation.

 Burning is possible on cool, cloudy days, as the water content in clouds does not absorb UV radiation in the way it absorbs heat.
 A cool wind is falsely reassuring as UVB levels remain unchanged on windy days.